jmaister/excellentexport/README.md

 * Minimum IE 11.
 * Links open with URL.createObjectURL(...).
 * NPM package available.
-* Using Semantic versioning (2.0.0 isstead of 2.0).
+* Using Semantic versioning (2.0.0 instead of 2.0).
 * Module can be loaded standalone or with RequireJS.
 * Change license to MIT.